 A New Year of Nourishment: Nutritious Nourishment vs. Dirty Detox

-January 1st marks Detox D-Day for many who practice the heroic or the scientific traditions of medicine.
+January 1st marks Detox D-Day for many who practice the heroic or the scientific traditions of herbalism.
 We all know what this looks like: a holiday season full of fatty richness and unhampered excess followed by a January resolute with green smoothies, lemon water cleanses, and partially used gym memberships.
 But in the Wise Woman Tradition, the new year marks a new season of nourishment.

 We don’t cure or cleanse; instead we enrapture and enrich.
 Instead of living the ‘out with the bad’ philosophy, we think ‘in with the good’, feeding our bodies and souls and treating them with kindness, compassion, and love.
 We don’t resolve to persistently scrub our colons and clear our livers, because our guts and our filtration systems are already doing that for us, 24 hours a day, and far better than we could ever do it with all the diets in the world.
 We don’t detox, because we aren’t dirty.

 You’re Not Dirty, and You Don’t Need Cleaning